alvarogarcia7/katas-we-love/README.md

 An incremental kata to replace some numbers with others, following some rules.

+This kata is ideal to practice Rules and Rule Engine

 Tags: incremental-kata, rule, business-rule, gianfranco-alongi, number, algorithm, business-code